MSUSEL/msusecl-pique-data/README.md

 -----------------

-### Consuming 3rd-party APIs
+### Consuming Third-party APIs
 The PiqueData class provides static methods for interacting with third-party APIs.
 Currently, PiqueData is configured to interact with the National Vulnerability Database and GitHub Security Advisories.
-The NVD offers only RESTful endpoints and PiqueData deserializes the responses to POJOs (These are typically accessed through the Cve class).
+The NVD offers only REST endpoints and PiqueData deserializes the responses to POJOs (These are typically accessed through the Cve class).
 This library also provides tools to marshal and unmarshal json representations of the Cve objects.

-GHSA's are only offered via a GraphQL endpoint.
-Currently, PiqueData can consume this API, but it is optimized for only a very small subset of the GHSA graph.
+GHSAs are only offered via a GraphQL endpoint.
+Currently, PiqueData can consume this API, but it is optimized for a very small subset of the GHSA graph.
 A future release will contain a full GraphQL library with type-safe queries.

 #### Example